Job Search Strategy

-Why Recruiters Can't Find You on LinkedIn (And How to Fix It)
+Why Recruiters Can't Find You on LinkedIn (The $15K Search They're Running)

 TL;DR (Why You're Invisible to Recruiters)